manabutameni/Imgur/README.md

 DL".

-Please note, this will only work if you have installed the script in the INSTALLATION part of this readme.
+Please note, this will only work if you have installed the script in the Installation part of this readme.

 Extra
 -----